-Generation Skipping Trust - Definition
+Generation Skipping Trust - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsGeneration-Skipping Trust DefinitionA Little More on What is a Generation-Skipping TrustHow Generation-skipping Trust WorksIs Generation-skipping Trust Subject to GSTT Taxation?How you can Avoid Generation-Skipping TrustAre there any GSTT Tax Exemptions that apply to Generation-skipping Trust?Benefits of Generation-Skipping TrustLimitations of Generation-Skipping TrustAcademic Research